sourcesimian/pyPlugin/README.md

 ```

 # Contribution
 Yes sure!
 And please.
-I built **mqtt-gpio** because I couldn't find an solution to with the same capabilities.
-I want it to be a project that is quick and easy to get up and running, and helps open up MQTT to anyone.

 Before pushing a PR please ensure that `make check` and `make test` are clean and please consider adding unit tests.